 One major disadvantage of purchasing a policy at an old age is that the premiums are typically higher.

-A. The cash value is nothing but the money paid by the insurer if the policyholder cancels the policy.
-It is typically associated with whole life insurance policies.
+The cash value is nothing but the money paid by the insurer if the policyholder cancels the policy.
+It is typically associated with whole life insurance plans.
 It normally takes anywhere between 12 to 20 years for the cash value to build up, depending on the premium amount paid and the policy type chosen.

-A. The individual who makes a payment claim to the insurance company is called the claimant.
+The individual who makes a payment claim to the insurance company is called the claimant.
 With regards to a maturity claim the claimant is typically the insured/policyholder.
 In case of a death benefit claim the claimant can be the nominee/legal heir.

-A. A modified death benefit is associated with Modified Benefit Life Insurance policies.
+A modified death benefit is associated with Modified Benefit Life Insurance plans.
 These policies are not common in India, with them being more prevalent in western countries.
 Under the concept of modified death benefit, the sum assured is not payable in all cases.
 If the policyholder dies within two years of purchasing the policy the insurer will pay only the premiums plus an additional amount.

 The complete death benefit will be paid only if the policyholder dies after a specified minimum period.
 This is typically three years after the policy is purchased.